TeeFooLoo/documentation-systems-lab/governance/documentation-style-guide.md

 }
 ```

----

-# API Examples
+## API Examples

 Every endpoint should include:

-Purpose
+- Purpose

-Request
+- Request

-Response
+- Response

-Field explanations
+- Field explanations

-Common errors
+- Common errors

-Related endpoints
+- Related endpoints

----

-# Tables
+## Tables

 Use tables for structured comparisons.
 Avoid tables containing large paragraphs.

----

-# Images
+## Images

 Images should support the text rather than replace it.
 Prefer diagrams that explain workflows over screenshots of interfaces.

----
+Use mermaid to generate sequence diagrams and flowcharts and graphical representations wherever possible, as those can be generated and maintained by AI rather than a human.

-# Cross-linking
+## Cross-linking

 Link to related concepts rather than repeating information.
 Documentation should form a connected system rather than isolated pages.

----

 # Accessibility

-Use descriptive headings.
+- Use descriptive headings.

-Avoid relying solely on color.
+- Avoid relying solely on color.

-Provide meaningful alt text for images.
+- Provide meaningful alt text for images.

-Use descriptive link text.
+- Use descriptive link text.

----

 # Inclusive Language

 Prefer:

-allowlist
+- allowlist (avoid: whitelist)

-denylist
+- denylist (avoid: blacklist)

-primary
+- primary (avoid: master)

-secondary
+- secondary (avoid: slave)

-they
+- they (avoid: gender, he/she)

-their
+- their (avoid: gender, he/she)

 Avoid language that excludes readers or assumes background knowledge.

----

-# AI-Assisted Authoring
+## AI-Assisted Authoring

 AI can accelerate documentation but should not replace technical review.